 Live patient implant surgery & implementation

 After completing Core Series 1 and 2, you’ll move on to Core Series 3.
 After completing this series, you’ll be confident in your implant abilities and ready to achieve successful, repeatable implant results in your own practice.
-Series 3 features hands-on, live patient surgeries at a state-of-the-art dental clinic, as well as team training: doctors are encouraged to bring up to 2 members of their staff at no additional cost for lecture-based and hands-on education.
+Series 3 features hands-on, live patient surgeries at a state-of-the-art dental clinic, as well as team training.
 Series 3 also includes an online segment that prepares doctors and their staff to implement their Core Series learnings in their own practice on Monday morning.

 Our Master Series courses are for doctors that would like to deepen their implant expertise in order to treat patients with more complex cases.
 During Series 4, you’ll observe live patient surgeries focused on implant treatment planning and surgical and restorative implant complications and posterior maxilla management.
 Series 5 builds on the advanced knowledge gained during Series 4.
 Here, you’ll explore topics related to vertical horizontal ridge augmentation and anterior implant esthetics, and you’ll have the opportunity to observe a variety of related surgical procedures.